In-District Activities with Members of Congress

 What to do during the activity

-During the activity, the goal is not to push a specific policy or bill but instead to host a positive experience and highlight our focus on building bridges and supporting bipartisan legislation in this divided Congress.
+During the activity, the goal is not to push a specific policy or bill (this is not a lobby meeting) but instead to host a positive experience and highlight our focus on building bridges and supporting bipartisan legislation.

-For new MOCs, focus on who we are (our volunteers) and what our mission is, with some introduction of our policy agenda.
-Remember, CCL works on policies that are effective in reducing emissions and building bridges in Congress and in our community.
-It can be helpful to provide a topline overview of our policy agenda: “carbon pricing, healthy forests, building electrification, and clean energy permitting”.
+For new MOCs, focus on who we are (our volunteers) and what our mission is, with some introduction of our policy commitments.
+Remember, CCL is committed to advancing federal policies that reduce emissions, remove climate pollution, and protect people.
 After researching your MOC, there might be one policy area that you think will appeal to them more than others - you can dive a little deeper into that area with the goal of gauging their interest and finding common ground.

-Keep in mind, they are new to this and might not know where they stand on the issues - this is why the personal connections and conversations can be most helpful when engaging with a new MOC.
+Keep in mind, if they are new they might not know where they stand on the issues - this is why the personal connections and conversations can be most helpful when engaging with a new MOC.

 For all MOCs, we want to make it known that we are an ally and a resource as much as we are lobbyists.
 It has been crucial to CCL’s success that we have created authentic and trusting relationships with MOCs - a lot of that is due to the fact that we want to work WITH a MOC, not against them, if they don’t agree with us.
 We want to reinforce that message at these events - we are here to work with Congress on environmental and climate policy, not against them.